Vessel Monitoring System and Automatic Identification System

 - Any suspicious movement is detected (this can be wrongful entry into the Marine Reserve or erratic motion suggesting prohibited fishing activity) and law enforcement vessels are deployed to examine the vessels.

-At the beginning of 2010, this has resulted in the apprehension of three purse seiners and dozens of longliners who were caught inside the GMR without authorization.
+This has resulted in the apprehension of several purse seiners and dozens of longliners who were caught inside the GMR without authorization.
 The Navy and the Galapagos National Park Service (GNPS)are monitoring all movements within the GMR in their respective control centers.
 The GNPS is doing this from their office in the heart of the archipelago and from the Navy control center in Guayaquil.
-Sea Shepherd is contributing to this monitoring by hiring two technicians who are working in Guayaquil for the GNPS.
-Their information is essential to detect the poaching vessels inside the GMR.

 Whereas the control and surveillance has been greatly improved because of this, foreign vessels remain undetected and smaller vessels are not being monitored.
 One of the problems with VMS is that it uses an expensive satellite connection to transfer data.
 Small vessel owners often don’t have the money to cover these expenses.
 Additionally, the time interval of the transmitter has been set at one position every hour, which is quite low to get a clear idea of vessel movement, especially when dealing with small, fast boats.